Morr & Co Solicitors

-Google Analytics cookies collect your IP address, however because IP anonymisation is used on this website, your IP address will be shortened (and therefore anonymised) as soon as technically possible and before it is stored or otherwise used in connection with Google Analytics.
+Google Analytics cookies collect your IP address, however because IP anonymisation is used on our sites, your IP address will be shortened (and therefore anonymised) as soon as technically possible and before it is stored or otherwise used in connection with Google Analytics.

 The anonymisation process takes place within the European Union or the European Economic Area, except in exceptional cases, where your full IP address may be sent to a Google server in the USA and shortened there.

-We use the information collected by Google Analytics cookies to find out about how visitors use our website.
+We use the information collected by Google Analytics cookies to find out about how visitors use our site.

 The IP address sent by your browser in connection with Google Analytics will not be combined by Google, with other data.

 You can also opt-out of Google Analytics by downloading and installing the browser plug-in available at the following link: http://tools.google.com/dlpage/gaoptout?hl=en.

 When a group company intends to use your personal information for a new purpose, they will let you know about this.

 We will let you know if we need to transfer your personal information to any third party service providers located outside of the EEA.